giakou4/Computer-Architecture/Lab2/README.md

 For 1 GHz,  system.cpu_clk_domain.clock = 500 means 500 ticks / cpu cycle = 1 GHz
 For 2GHz  system.cpu_clk_domain.clock = 1000 means 1000 ticks / cpu cycle = 2 GHz

-We also observe that having 2 times better clock, does not make the benchmarks run twice faster, but it is very close to double it.
-As a result we could say that there is no perfect scaling.
-Another reason for that is bubbles.
-We can not affect the duarion of bubbles by having a better clock.
-That is why the benchmarks do not run twice faster, but twice plus something more.
+We also observe that having 2 times better clock, does not make the benchmarks run twice faster, but it is very close to it.
+Perfect scaling does not due to the existance of *bubles* .
+Bubbles create stall, and the duration of stalls does not depend on the CPU's clock.
+For example, when the cache misses, you hit DRAM.
+Without any change in the DRAM controller, that miss takes just as much real time as the miss with the slower processor — same speed memory — but bcause of the faster processor, you’re missing more potential work.

 ## PART 2